How to EQ Your Dialogue from Start to Finish: Recording Step 2

 You can improve your audio for video, podcasts or sermons by using an EQ and following these simple steps even today!

-Next, you can start with the upper frequencies where you can go for more sheen and clarity if your voice recording needs it.
+Next, you can start with the upper frequencies where you can go for more sheen and clarity if your dialogue recording needs it.

 Or you can leave it alone and cut lower frequencies that will allow the top end to shine through.